dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-color.md

 ## 1 - Some basic examples of the vertex color buffer geometry attribute

+To start out in this section I will be going over a few quick basic example of color attributes in buffer geometry.
+There are two general things to keep in mind here one is that the color attribute will need to be added to the geometry if it is not there to begin with, and then there is also choosing a proper built in material to use with the color attribute by setting the vertex color attribute to true.
+So for the most part the examples here will focus on just adding the color attribute to begin with, and also test out things with the various built in material options while I am at it.

 ### 1.1 - Vertex colors hello world example

+One has to start somewhere when it comes to this sort of thing, and with that said that is what this example is about right here.
+So when it comes to a vertex color hello world threejs example this is what I put together real quick.
+Like with any other threejs example I start out by setting up my scene object, camera, and renderer objects just the way that I like to.
+After that I will want to create a geometry and add a color attribute to it.
+Once I have the set up I will then want to create the material that i will want to use with the geometry when creating the mesh object, when doing so I will want to go with a material that will work well with vertex colors such as the mesh basic material.
+After that I can then use the geometry and material to create a mesh object, add it to the scene object, and render the scene.

 ```js
 // ---------- ----------